 ⏱️ Time: 1 weekend | 💲 Cost: $-$$

 Here’s one with charm and imagination.
-If you’ve got a few old watering cans, you can turn them into a cascading fountain by drilling holes and threading a hose through them.
-The water flows from one can to the next in a playful series of spills.
+Get a few old watering cans, drill some holes in them and thread them together with a hose.
+Then just watch the water flow from one can to the next.
+This works best when you lean into the rustic look.
 This works best when you lean into the rustic look.
 Think galvanized steel, antique brass or enamel painted in soft pastels.
 Let it look like it’s been there a while — it adds to the magic.

 How to do it: